sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sgml-common</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Common SGML catalog and DTD files
+Short desc    : Common SGML catalog and DTD files
 URL          : https://www.w3.org/2003/entities/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : The sgml-common package contains a collection of entities and DTDs
+Descript     : The sgml-common package contains a collection of entities and DTDs
              : that are useful for processing SGML, but that don't need to be
              : included in multiple packages.
 Sgml-common also includes an
              : up-to-date Open Catalog file.